-One of the major keys to freelance writing success is finding magazines to pitch.
+Having magazine lists at your fingertips is one of the major keys to freelance writing success.
 Without magazines to query, you won’t get assignments—and if you can’t get assignments you don’t get to write your stories or get paid.

 Most beginning (and, I suspect, veteran) freelance writers find assembling magazine lists the most onerous part of the trade.
 I get it.
 Spending hours surfing the Internet for viable magazine leads and copying down editor’s names and contact details is a daunting task.

 Many writers find this process so boring they skimp on this critical aspect of freelance writing.
 And it costs them big because they miss out on many magazine leads that could potentially buy and publish their stories.

 Fortunately, there are plenty of primary resources online where you can find magazine leads.
 Here’s a list of websites that will direct you to a plethora of magazines.
 Check them out—you’ll be amazed at how many more magazines are out there, just waiting for you to discover.